 In addition to the automatic daily gratuities, some cruises like to tip crew members a few dollars here and there for their exceptional service.
 While this is certainly not mandatory, many cruisers tell me that it enhances THEIR cruise experience to show extra appreciation to the crew.
 Extra tips generally go to the main dining staff, bar service, stateroom attendant and room service delivery, etc.

-Tip: If you give your bags to porters at the cruise terminal you will want to give them a tip of $1-2 per bag.
+Tip: If you give your bags to porters at the cruise terminal, it’s customary to tip of $1-2 per bag.

 Casino Cash for Your Cruise

-The casino is another opportunity where you may want to use cash.
-Cruisers can draw from their onboard account in the casino but some cruisers testing the fates allocate a certain amount of cold hard cash to use in the casino rather than charging it to their onboard account.
+The casino is another opportunity to use cash.
+Cruisers can draw from their onboard account in the casino, but some cruisers testing the fates allocate a certain amount of cold hard cash to use in the casino rather than charging it to their onboard account.
 I imagine it’s easier to stick to a set budget this way.

 Cruise Port Day Experiences – Your Cruise Destinations